 Aug.
 12 - 14: Introductions/P.E.
 Expectations & Procedures/Locker Room policies

 Aug.
 19 - 29: Volleyball

-Skills addressed: striking with long handled implement (Standard 1); baserunning strategy (Standard 2)
+Skills addressed: bump, set, overhead strike (Standard 1); teamwork/communication (Standard 2)

-***One day of each week will be designated as a Fitness day!
+***WEDNESDAYS will be designated as Fitness day!
 Students will be participating in activities designed to increase cardiovascular fitness levels, muscular strength, and flexibility.

 1. Please avoid BRINKS locks if possible.
 They are strong locks but the combination mechanism seems to malfunction more often than other brands and we end up cutting them off quite frequently.